How Does "Point

 Q: Do I have to provide insurance for this unit?

-A: We do not require you to have insurance coverage on your machine since you are buying it and own it outright.
-However if you carry an insurance policy on your business assets, we recommend that you call your insurance provider and add the machine to your list of insured assets.
+A: There is no requirement for insurance coverage on your machine since you are buying it and own it outright.
+However if you carry an insurance policy on your business assets, it is recommended that you call your insurance provider and add the machine to your list of insured assets as well as ask about other forms of insurance to fully protect your business.

 Q: Is there any signage provided?